The Rise of Semantic Search (and Semantic SEO)

 Semantic search is a technique that takes into account searchers intent and the contextual meaning of words or phrases in an effort to improve accuracy and display the most relevant results.

-In the world of the LSI, the semantic web and semantic searches, it’s only natural that SEO practices are going to shift as well.
+In the world of the LSI, the semantic web and searches, it’s only natural that SEO practices are going to shift as well.
 That shift is already happening, and I encourage you to think of long tail keywords as LSI keywords.
 This is because search engines look at the keywords entered, complete with supporting and related terms, in order to gauge user intent.

 Right now, semantic SEO is just a buzzword.
 However, at some point in the future, the term semantic SEO will disappear – because the only people left in the industry will be those who understand how to thrive on the semantic web.